Same-Sex Adoption in NY or NJ

 - Preparing and submitting all required documentation and papers in court

-- Obtaining a birth certificate identifying the second parent as parent of the child
+- Obtaining a birth certificate identifying the second parent as the parent of the child

-Because same-sex adoption laws in New York and New Jersey may not completely protect your legal parentage, it’s important for you to take the correct steps to preserve your parental rights for the future.
-You should also know that not all states will recognize parental rights which are recognized in New York and New Jersey.
-In addition, changes in your relationship and marital status can result in your parental relationship with a non-genetic child being challenged in court.
-Experienced legal counsel will make sure that you protect your parental rights to your child, no matter how you became their parents.
+Because same-sex adoption laws in New York and New Jersey may not completely protect you, it’s important for you to take the correct steps to secure your parental relationship to your child, preferably by obtaining a court order of parentage/adoption.
+You should also know that not all states will recognize parental rights which exist under the specific laws of the states where you resided at the time of the child’s conception or birth.
+In addition, changes in your relationship and marital status can result in your former spouse or domestic partner challenging your relationship to your child.
+Experienced legal counsel will make sure that you protect your parental rights to your child, no matter how you became their parent.

 Through our client-oriented, personalized process, we can help you determine what those steps should be.
 If you want to learn more about adopting in New York or New Jersey, please call us at 914-779-1050 or contact us online.